Notes relating to the history of the city of Rochester.

 Notes about the history of the Anglo-Saxon city.

-Notes on the three earliest charters granted to the citizens of Rochester – a charter of Henric II which does not survive, and two charters of Henric III which both survive as duplicate originals in the city’s archive.
+Notes on the three earliest royal charters granted to the citizens of Rochester – a charter of Henric II which does not survive, and two charters of Henric III which both survive as duplicate originals in the city’s archive.

 Commentary on the entries in the great rolls of the exchequer, 1185–1280, relating to the farm of the city of Rochester.